ngshiheng/graphql-prisma-nodejs/README.md

 # Create a new connection to a remote repository.
 git remote remove <name>
 ```

+Rename `.env.example` to `.env` and fill up the configuration respectively

 Setup a demo server on Prisma